 Blue Gel Glue

 Blue gel glue is a product that was intended for children to use as a school glue for paper projects.
 It is a blue, gelatinous substance that dries clear.
-Recently silk artists have started using it as a resist with good success.
+Recently silk artists have started using it as a resist with success.

 14 of 15